KhaledMEB/django-dash/README.md

 # django-dash
-A simple dashboard made with Django
+A simple dashboard made with Django and Flexmonster